gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 #### path

 - `<string>` (default: `webapp`)
 Path that is to be watched.
-By default the standard SAPUI5 `webapp` folder is used
+By default, the standard SAPUI5 `webapp` folder is used

 #### ext